Abortion in France: 21st century liberalization

 Several reforms took place in the 21st century, further liberalizing access to abortion.
 The ten-week limit was extended to the twelfth week in 2001, and it was extended to fourteen weeks in 2022.
-Also since 2001, minor girls no longer need mandatory parental consent.
+Also since 2001, minors no longer need mandatory parental consent.
 A pregnant girl under the age of 18 may ask for an abortion without consulting her parents first if she is accompanied to the clinic by an adult of her choice, who must not tell her parents or any third party about the abortion.
 Until 2015, the law imposed a seven-day "cool-off" period between the patient's first request for an abortion and a written statement confirming her decision (the delay could be reduced to two days if the patient was getting close to 12 weeks).
 That mandatory waiting period was abolished on 9 April 2015.